Find Grad Schools

 Graduate Certificates in Medical Scientist

 A graduate certificate in medical scientist is offered at 23 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 35% were students from underrepresented racial-ethnic groups.
-Also, 10.4% of medical scientist graduates were international students.
+This degree is more popular with female students, and about 36% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 6.5% of medical scientist graduates were international students.

 Education Levels of Medical Scientist Majors